Homework Unit 4 (Classification): Fit KNN Models

 KNN model configuration 2

-We build off recipe #1 by adding two numeric features - fare, and a new variable called group_size that combines n_sib_spouse & n_parent_child.
-We Yeo-Johnson transform both (see distributions from modeling EDA) and then range-correct (needed for KNN).
-In step_rm(), we are removing all predictors (with the all_predictors() selector) EXCEPT for the ones we want to keep.
+We build off recipe #1 by adding two numeric features – fare, and a new variable called group_size that combines n_sib_spouse & n_parent_child.
+We Yeo-Johnson transform both (based on the distributions from modeling EDA) and then range-correct (needed for KNN).

 This model meets the following homework requirements: 2+ numeric predictors Categorical > 2 levels Modified categorical More creative feature engineering